awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-access-permissions.md

 **Note**
 We strongly recommend using [role-based access control](#copy-usage_notes-access-role-based.phrase) instead of creating temporary credentials and providing access key ID and secret access key as plain text\.
 Role\-based access controlautomatically uses temporary credentials\.

-Temporary security credentials provide enhanced security because they have short lifespans and cannot be reused after they expire\.
-The access key ID and secret access key generated with the token cannot be used without the token, and a user who has these temporary security credentials can access your resources only until the credentials expire\.
+Temporary security credentials provide enhanced security because they have short lifespans and can't be reused after they expire\.
+The access key ID and secret access key generated with the token can't be used without the token, and a user who has these temporary security credentials can access your resources only until the credentials expire\.

 To grant users temporary access to your resources, you call AWS Security Token Service \(AWS STS\) API operations\.
 The AWS STS API operations return temporary security credentials consisting of a security token, an access key ID, and a secret access key\.
 You issue the temporary security credentials to the users who need temporary access to your resources\.
 These users can be existing IAM users, or they can be non\-AWS users\.
 For more information about creating temporary security credentials, see [Using Temporary Security Credentials](https://docs.aws.amazon.com/STS/latest/UsingSTS/Welcome.html) in the IAM User Guide\.